red-hat-storage/rhcephcompose/README.rst

 See Also
 --------
-* ``rhcephcompose`` interacts with a `Chacra
-  <https://github.com/ceph/chacra>`_ instance.
-It queries Chacra's
-  API for build information and downloads build artifacts stored in Chacra.
+* ``rhcephcompose`` interacts with `Koji instance <https://pagure.io/koji>`_ or a `Chacra <https://github.com/ceph/chacra>`_ instance.
+It queries Koji's API or Chacra's API for build information and downloads build artifacts stored there.
 (This is a bit similar to the way Pungi interacts with Koji.)

 * After creating a compose, you may wish to GPG-sign it with `Merfi
   <https://pypi.python.org/pypi/merfi>`_.